-I didn’t get the Armenian explanation of our guide, but I looked over to see that the spring solar-powered, while there’s a quote on the sign that reads: ‘Every wife is her husband’s water spring, No other man is allowed to drink its water.’
+I didn’t get the Armenian explanation of our guide, but I looked over to see that the spring is solar-powered, while there’s a quote on the sign that reads: ‘Every wife is her husband’s water spring, No other man is allowed to drink its water.’

 Today, there are three main structures standing at Marmashen Monastery.
 The largest of them, Katoghike, was built in the 10th century.
-The structure features a domed hall with four pylons, while the western side contains a gavit sepulcher.
+The church features a domed hall with four pylons, while the western side contains a gavit sepulcher.

 Nearby to the south is a similar church called Holy Mother of God – essentially a smaller recreation.
 To the north, meanwhile, is another smaller church with its roof now missing.

 The churches were reconstructed and rebuilt in the 13th century, and then again in 1900.
-Furthermore, the monastery complex is home to ruins of other churches which archaeologists believe are about as old as the ones still standing.
+Additionally, the monastery complex is home to ruins of other churches which archaeologists believe are about as old as the ones still standing.